robertdebock/terraform-aws-cluster/README.md

 # Terraform

-This code spins up a cluster spread over availability zones, with a load balancer on top, based on a couple of variables:
+This code spins up a cluster spread over availability zones, with a load balancer and a bastion host, based on a couple of variables:

 - `name` - default: `"unset"`.
 - `key_location` - default: `../keys/example_id_rsa.pub`.